kmhuglen/itblog.no/_posts/2016-09-12-monitoring-orchestrator.md

 image:
     feature: 012314_1445_MonitoringO1.png
 ---
-You can use Operations Manager to monitor a Orchestrator Servers Windows Services and there are also a Management Pack on Technet Gallery that Discovers Runbooks and monitors it state, and this is a good start.
+You can use Operations Manager to monitor a Orchestrator Servers Windows Services and there are also a [Management Pack on Technet Gallery that Discovers Runbooks and monitors it state][5], and this is a good start.
 But as you relay more and more on the automation that Orchestrator brings, any type of failure could be fatal for your workflows.
 You can of course use the Notification activities within your runbooks to send Event Log Messages, Plattform Events etc. and you should.

 Alert on events, that you did not take into consideration when designing the Runbook is often written to the Event Window within Orchestrator Designer as a Warning or Error.
 Here is an example of how to take that information and make it available for trough the Windows Event Log.